UWPCE-PythonCert/IntroPython-2017/_sources/modules/Decorators.rst.txt

 Perhaps most commonly, you'll see the ``property()`` builtin used this way.

-Two weeks ago we saw this code:
+Previously, we saw this code:

 .. code-block:: python